Hamiltonian Monte Carlo with Asymmetrical Momentum Distributions: Introduction

-\textbf{Contributions.} The main thrust of our paper is in the presentation of a new set of analysis techniques for HMC style algorithms.
-In contrast to most previous work that treats the convergence of iterates $\{q_n\}$ of Algorithm~\ref{algo:hmc}, we analyse the convergence of the corresponding induced densities $\{h_n\}$ on a properly defined function space.
-This functional convergence approach allows us, in Sec. \ref{sec:prelim}, to identify key properties of Hamiltonian motions that are sufficient for convergence.
-Seen in this light, the standard HMC operator (defined in Sec.~\ref{sec:adhmc}) with an asymmetric momentum distribution is not self-adjoint, a characteristic that is essential to the proof of convergence.
-The modified Alternating Direction HMC (AD-HMC) Algorithm~\ref{algo:adhmc} rectifies this by applying the HMC operator and its adjoint in alternating steps, amounting to taking Hamiltonian motion in forward and backward directions.
-Theorem~\ref{thm:strong conv} shows that AD-HMC converges strongly to $\distribution(q)$ in the functional space.
-This significantly expands the class of HMC algorithms for which convergence is rigorously established, among others by dropping the symmetry restriction on momentum distributions.
+The use of general asymmetric $\bbg(p)$ necessitates a modification of the standard HMC Algorithm~\ref{algo:hmc}, which we present in Algorithm~\ref{algo:adhmc}.
+The main modification requires that the procedure alternates Hamiltonian motion in forward and backward directions for the same length $T$, and hence we call the algorithm the Alternating Direction HMC (AD-HMC).
+Our functional analysis approach allowed us in~\cite{GHOSH2022107811} (see Sec.~\ref{sec:notion of Conv} for a brief overview) to identify key properties of Hamiltonian motions that are sufficient to first establish convergence of the AD-HMC iterates.
+The self-adjointness of the HMC operator is a key characteristic that enables our proof of convergence, and the standard HMC operator with an asymmetric momentum distribution is not self-adjoint.
+The modified Alternating Direction HMC (AD-HMC) Algorithm~\ref{algo:adhmc} rectifies this by applying the HMC operator and its adjoint in alternating steps, and amounts to taking Hamiltonian motion in forward and backward directions. \commentOUT{\emph{take to Sec~\ref{sec:convL2}}: This significantly expands the class of HMC algorithms for which convergence is rigorously established, among others by dropping the symmetry restriction on momentum distributions.
 The proofs provide a simple and intuitive understanding of the working of HMC and illustrate \emph{why} its iterates converge.
-Moreover, our observations on the functional and probabilistic structures of the algorithms lead to a significantly shortened presentation compared to previous work in the literature.
+Moreover, our observations on the functional and probabilistic structures of the algorithms lead to a significantly shortened presentation compared to previous work in the literature. }